 (d) This attention to technical issues at the staff level was a source of relief and reassurance at the time about any estate tax legislation Congress might entertain.
 Any optimism, however, was eventually to be dashed.
-See Part 27.d(5) beginning on page 136 and explaining the "twists" in the legislation that was ultimately enacted in 2015.
+See Part 27.d(5) below, explaining the "twists" in the legislation that was ultimately enacted in 2015.